 health and safety at food or pharma plant

-Health & Safety for Vulnerable Workers: the Essentials
+Vulnerable workers and Health & Safety risks: the Essentials

 We all want to feel safe at work, but the truth is some of us face more risks than others.
 We’re talking about vulnerable workers—those who, for various reasons, might be more susceptible to workplace hazards and less likely to advocate for their own safety.
 In the third and final article of the “Essentials” series, let’s dive into who these workers are, the unique challenges they face, and how we can create a safer and more inclusive work environment for everyone.